SaltyGames/ProjectZomboid-docker/README.md

 $ ./pz_docker.sh
 ```

-The pz_docker.sh script will run the
+The pz_docker.sh script will run the container, mount the configuration files and start the server.